Eye Movement Desensitization and Reprocessing

 - People have been relieved of excessive grief due to the loss of a loved one.

-- Children have been symptom free from the trauma of assault or natural disaster.
+- Children have been symptom free from the effects of assault or natural disaster.

 - Sexual assault survivors were able to lead normal lives and have intimate relationships.